damieh1/YouTube-Video-Scraper/README.md

-# YouTube Playlist Downloader with YouTube API and `yt-dlp`
+# YouTube Playlist Downloader with YouTube API

 Download all videos from a YouTube playlist, including YT shorts, using the YouTube API via Python.
 Retrieved videos include metadata and videos in the best quality available.